-The Directors propose to preserve the Company's ability to call general meetings (other than annual general meetings) on 14 clear days' notice, as previously approved by Shareholders at the last annual general meeting.
-Resolution 12 seeks such approval and would be effective until the Company's next AGM when it would be intended that a similar Resolution be proposed.
-It is anticipated that, if confirmed, such authority will only be used in exceptional circumstances.
+The Directors propose to preserve the Company's ability to call general meetings (other than annual general meetings) on 14 clear days' notice, as approved by Shareholders at the previous AGM.
+Resolution 12 seeks such approval and would be effective until the Company's next AGM, when it would be intended that a similar Resolution be proposed.
+It is anticipated that, if approved, such authority will only be used in exceptional circumstances.
 The Company will also need to meet the requirements for electronic voting before it can call a general meeting on 14 days' notice.